-Working in the dairy, we have Richard our head cheese maker and Adam our assistant cheese maker.
+Working in the dairy, we have Jon our head cheese maker and Ed our assistant cheese maker.
 Neither of them need to go to gym because a days cheese making is a serious work out with about 600 kilos of curd being moved by hand several times.

 Making the cheese is an unusual blend of art and science.
 Getting the right temperatures and acidities throughout the process is vital.
 The cheese maker also needs to have a really good feel for the curd because it is this, that determines when the whey is drained off.
 This is critical for getting the right texture and our distinctive flavour.